Send Me on My Way: In popular culture

+Despite not being an immediate commercial success, it has since become an "iconic track of the 1990s", mainly due to its prominence in several movies and TV series, including Pie in the Sky, Matilda, Party of Five, Ice Age, Race the Sun, Maid, New Girl, Big Mouth and Rick and Morty.

+Nature Valley and Enterprise Rent-A-Car have used the song in their ads.

 NASA engineers chose "Send Me on My Way" as "wake up" music for the Mars Exploration Rover Opportunity, for Sol 21.

 Because of its use in popular culture, frontman Glabicki has said that the song has "become a different thing for us.
 It's this thing that lives next to us.
 Everyone has a great memory or connection with the song.
 The song grew up and now has a life of its own; it's bigger; we get to sit back and watch it."